 Has any mold, mildew, moldy odors, or moldy material re-appeared anywhere?

-Not counting natural floods of course; consider ways to control and prevent moisture intrusion and resulting mold in the future.
+Of course, this does not include natural floods.
+However, consider ways to control and prevent moisture intrusion and resulting mold in the future.

 Check out this short video on Mold Remediation before getting started:

-Now that you know how to remove black mold from wood, drywall, or tile, you should be ready to tackle the mold patches in your house or office.
-Don’t forget to be extremely careful when dealing with black mold, as it can be toxic and harmful to your health.
+Now that you know how to remove black mold from wood, drywall, or tile, you should be ready to tackle mold patches in your house or office.
+However, remember to be extremely careful when dealing with black mold, as it can be toxic and harmful to your health.

-Contact a mold remediation specialist if your mold problem is widespread and too much for you to handle.
-Google it – there in just about every community.
+Contact a mold remediation specialist if your mold problem is widespread and too much to handle.
+Google it – there is one in just about every community.

 Finally, always deal with mold as soon as you discover it.
-Fungi will only continue to grow if left alone, and the problem will rapidly get worse.
+If left alone, fungi will only grow, and the problem will rapidly worsen.

-Using a mild cleaning agent to get rid of the small patches of mold on your drywall now can save the significant cost and effort of tearing out entire sections of it a year or two down the line.
+Using a mild cleaning agent to remove small patches of mold on your drywall now can save you the significant cost and effort of tearing out entire sections a year or two down the line.

 Additional Resources & Reading: